hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 }
 ```

-Arrow function is an alternative to the normal function.
+The Arrow function is an alternative to the normal function.

-Aside from the syntax, the main differences is that Arrow Function won't change the value of `this`.
+Aside from the syntax, the main difference is that Arrow Function won't change the value of `this`.
 Normal Function will override `this`.

 For example, we have this jQuery listener: